santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Azure-Outages-&-Service-Impacting-Events/SIE-%2D-Service-Impacting-Event.md

 - TA/manager to create teams channel for communication

-- Use Below kusto query to find unassigned cases
+- Use Below kusto query to find unassigned cases and make sure all of them have case owner(else we would miss SLA)
 ```
 let icm_no = "186961759";
 cluster('U360sec').database('KPISupportData').table('AllCloudsSupportIncidentWithReferenceModel')